- What Are They?

-Heat cramps are the earliest symptoms of a heat-related illness.
+- Heat cramps are the earliest symptoms of a heat-related illness.

-Symptoms of heat cramps include profuse sweating with involuntary spasms of the large muscles in the body.
+- Symptoms of heat cramps include profuse sweating with involuntary spasms of the large muscles in the body.

 - Heat cramps also may be a symptom of heat exhaustion.

 - The diagnosis of heat cramps is usually made by reviewing the patient's history and identifying the muscle groups that are involuntarily in spasm.

-Treatment of heat cramps include rest, cooling the body, hydration, and stretching the muscles that are cramping.
+- Treatment of heat cramps includes rest, cooling the body, hydration, and stretching the muscles that are cramping.

 - Heat cramps can be prevented by avoiding exercise or work during the heat of the day, drinking plenty of fluids, and resting in cool or shaded areas when possible.